scottcha/AIEnergyScore/README.md

   --config-name text_generation \
   backend.model=google/gemma-3-1b-pt
 ```
 where `my_task` is the name of a task with a configuration [here](https://github.com/huggingface/optimum-benchmark/tree/main/energy_star), `my_model` is the name of your model that you want to test (which needs to be compatible with either the Transformers or the Diffusers libraries) and `my_processor` is the name of the tokenizer/processor you want to use.
-In most cases, `backend.model` and `backend.processor` wil lbe identical, except in cases where a model is using another model's tokenizer (e.g. from a LLaMa model).
+In most cases, `backend.model` and `backend.processor` will be identical, except in cases where a model is using another model's tokenizer (e.g. from a LLaMa model).

 The rest of the configuration is explained [here](https://github.com/huggingface/optimum-benchmark/)